merlinlikethewizard/tchunk/README.md

 Keep in mind loaded chunks will still not allow things like plant growth, I reccomend using the TickTock mod if it's needed

+## Indicator

+There's a line in tick.mcfunction that you can uncomment to give chunkloaded turtles a little indicator using particles, play around if you want.

 ## Warning

 This is not a very well tested program, and just by the nature of how it's implemented there's always the chance a turtle gets untracked or chunks remain permanently loaded.
 Worked pretty well when I tested it but you never know.
 Use with care!